carbaior/sescc/README.md

 2024 Carlos Baiget Orts (cjbaiget) asinfreedom@gmail.com

-*"If a man will begin with certainties, he shall end in doubts; but if he will be content to begin with doubts, he shall end in certainties."*

-Francis Bacon, "The Advancement of Learning".

-I was content to begin with doubts, so here is sescc.

 ## **sescc** aims to settle ONCE AND FOREVER the EXACT <ins>astronomical dating</ins> of Ptolemy's Almagest

 sescc stands for: